james-stevens/pyrar/DOCUMENTATION/Adding a new registry type.md

 	from backend import dom_handler

-Juts take a look through the `local` plug-in at `python/backend/dom_plugins/local.py` for more info.
+Just take a look through the `local` plug-in at `python/backend/dom_plugins/local.py` for more info.